 I like to keep an active lifestyle, that is why I go to the gym almost every day.
 Since I sweat a lot, I need to properly hydrate too.
 But I do not do that on a regular basis.
+I know drinking more water helps me – and other people – keep our bodies and minds in perfect shape, but many time, I just skipped hydration altogether.

 I usually drink 42oz (1,25 liters) of water per day but I am well aware of the fact that it is not enough.
 Sometimes, I even reach 50oz (1,5 liters), but I am striving for 67oz (2 liters), as I am conscious that water is the best fuel for my body.